If you are interested in browsing district-specific population statistics, you can look up Census data for the 12th

 With Interstates 35 West and 30 crossing in Fort Worth, Amtrak and Trinity Rail Express commuter passenger train service, freight rail service and the airports, District 12 is a transportation hub.

 Four Fortune 500 companies are headquartered in District 12—AMR Corp, Burlington Northern Santa Fe Corp., D.R.
 Horton, Inc. and RadioShack.
-Hundreds of other excellent internationally known companies also are located in District 12, including Lockheed Martin Corp., the manufacturer of the F-16, the Joint Strike Fighter and the F-22 Raptor, as well as XTO Energy and Cash America.
+Hundreds of other excellent internationally known companies also are located in District 12, including Lockheed Martin Corp., the manufacturer of the F-16, the Joint Strike Fighter, the F-22 Raptor, and the F-35, as well as XTO Energy and Cash America.
 A combination of aerospace, logistic/distribution services, life science and retail business sectors, as well as agricultural businesses, are the economic backbone of the district.

 District 12 has a wide array of housing, from popular downtown condos and lofts to ranch lifestyle in the outlying areas.
 More new home building permits have been issued in the District 12 area in last several years than in the remainder of the North Texas.
 A recent National City Corp. study concluded that home prices in the District 12 area are among the most affordable in the country.

 A strong education system prepares the youth of the district for tomorrow.
 A system of public and private elementary and high school feeds into excellent colleges and universities that include Texas Christian University, Texas Wesleyan University, Tarrant County College, Weatherford College, University of North Texas Health Science Center and others.

 Located within District 12 are some of the Texas’ best culture and entertainment venues, starting with the best small museum district in the country that features the Kimbell, Modern Art, Amon Carter, Cowgirl and the Science and History museums.
 They are situated next to the famed Will Roger Memorial Complex that hosts more equestrian events than any facility in the United States.
 Cowboys and culture are truly complimentary in the District 12 area.